CodyTolene/Flipper-Zero-Development-Toolkit/README.md

     | `ufbt lint` | Lint the application. |
     | `ufbt format` | Format the application. |
     | `ufbt launch` | Upload and start application over USB. |
+11. You're now ready to begin programming your application within the directory "src-fap/" with "src-fap/toolkit.c" -> `toolkit_app(...)` being your entry point.
-11. After making changes, linting, testing, etc., please refer to the [contributions section](#contributions) for a guide on how to submit your code for review.
+12. After making changes, linting, testing, etc., please refer to the [contributions section](#contributions) for a guide on how to submit your code for review (to make changes to this repo) or forking for your own use.

 <p align="right">[ <a href="#index">Back to top</a> ]</p>